Azerbaijani Armed Forces: International cooperation

 Azerbaijan cooperates with about 60 countries in the military-technical sphere and has an agreement on military-technical cooperation with more than 30 countries.

+Israel

+Azerbaijan and Israel cooperate on numerous areas of the defense industry.
+Israel was Azerbaijan's largest weapon supplier with $4.85 billion in sales during 2016 alone.
+As of 2023, Turkey was Azerbaijan's largest weapon supplier.
+Azerbaijan has shown great interest in Israeli technology over the years.
+In particular, an agreement was reached over the construction of the factory of intelligence and combat drones in Azerbaijan.

+The Israeli defense company Elta Systems Ltd has had cooperation from Azerbaijan in building the TecSAR reconnaissance satellite system, which can take high-definition photos of ground surfaces in all weather conditions.
+According to Azerbaijani military experts, the TecSAR system will be indispensable for military operations in the mountainous terrains of Azerbaijan.

+As of June 2009, Israel and Azerbaijan had been negotiating on the production of Namer armoured infantry fighting vehicles in Azerbaijan.
+There is no further information as to whether any agreement has been made.

 Turkey

 In December 2009, an agreement on military assistance was signed by Turkey and Azerbaijan.
 The agreement envisions Ankara supplying Azerbaijan with weapons, military equipment, and, if necessary, soldiers in case war with Armenia over Karabakh resumes.

 Turkey has provided Azerbaijan with infantry weapons, tactical vehicles (jeeps, trucks, etc.) professional training, military organization, technology transfer, licensed military hardware production, and other services.
 Due to help from Turkish specialists and instructors, thousands of Azerbaijani officers have been trained to western standards.

-The military position as international importance of Azerbaijan increased with an agreement between Azerbaijan and Turkey on the participation an Azerbaijani peacekeeping platoon in the staff of the Turkish battalion in Kosovo.
+The military position as an area of international importance of Azerbaijan increased with an agreement between Azerbaijan and Turkey on the participation of an Azerbaijani peacekeeping platoon in the staff of the Turkish battalion in Kosovo.

 Since 1992, Azerbaijan and Turkey have signed more than 100 military protocols, some of the major protocols include: